Where will you live in Tallahassee?

 You should reserve a hotel room before your arrival in Tallahassee.
 Please see this helpful list of Hotels near CIES and Florida State University.

 University housing at FSU is extremely limited and is typically not available to CIES students.
 Please contact CIES at firstname.lastname@example.org if you would like to request special consideration for on-campus housing.

 There are several private companies that offer comparable dormitory-style housing to Tallahassee students.
 Various amenities are available.

 If you prefer to live outside of an organized student hall, there are many other rental options in Tallahassee.
 The following web sites can help you get you started on your search to find housing to accommodate you and possibly your family.

 |collegerentals.com||A comprehensive listing of apartments close to FSU and CIES|

 |trulia.com||Rental Property Finder|

-Below is a list of apartment complexes that may offer short term leases; you can also lease a unit for 12 months or longer depending on your individual needs.
+Most apartments in Tallahassee require a 12 month lease agreement.
+Below is a list of apartment complexes that may offer short-term leases; you can also lease a unit for 12 months or longer depending on your individual needs.
 Please keep in mind that this information is subject to change at any given time, therefore, it's a good idea to always contact the apartment complex that you are interested in.